World Blitz Chess Championship 2024

-The 2024 World Blitz Chess Championship was the 4th edition of the annual chess tournament held by FIDE to determine the world champion in chess played under blitz time controls.
+The 2024 World Blitz Chess Championship was an annual chess tournament held by FIDE to determine the world champion in chess played under blitz time controls.
 Since 2012, FIDE has held the World Rapid and Blitz Championships at a joint tournament.
 The tournament was held in New York City, United States, from 30 to 31 December 2024.

 After three drawn tiebreak games in the finals of the Open section, Magnus Carlsen proposed and Ian Nepomniachtchi agreed to share first place.
 FIDE controversially allowed the agreement and changed the rules of the tournament to permit them to do so.
 After two drawn tiebreak games, the Women's section was won by Ju Wenjun.

 Details

 The tournament was open for players with a rating of 2550 and above, as well as reigning national champions.
 The total prize fund was $450,000.

 The tournament followed a Swiss system consisting of 13 rounds for the Open section and 11 rounds for the Women's section.
 The top 8 players from the Swiss system proceeded to the knockout rounds, where players played four-game matches in quarter finals, semi-finals, and finals.
 The time control is blitz, with each player given 3 minutes plus 2 additional seconds per move, starting from the first move.
 Since 2012, FIDE has held the World Rapid and Blitz Championships as a joint tournament.